wkhere/stackless/Doc/library/io.rst

    .. method:: truncate(size=None)

-      Truncate the file to at most *size* bytes.  *size* defaults to the current file position, as returned by :meth:`tell`.
+      Resize the stream to the given *size* in bytes (or the current position if *size* is not specified).
+The current stream position isn't changed.
+      This resizing can extend or reduce the current file size.
+In case of extension, the contents of the new file area depend on the platform (on most systems, additional bytes are zero-filled, on Windows they're undetermined).
+The new file size is returned.

    .. method:: writable()